CSCfi/csc-user-guide/docs/computing/containers/tykky.md

 ## Intro

-Tykky is a set of tools for easy installation of tools to HPC.
+Tykky is a set of tools for easy installation of tools to HPC using Apptainer containers.

 Tykky use cases: